-You might recall in prior seasons that few trends held a candle to coin necklaces, but this year, retailers are thinking outside the box.
-There are undoubtedly more trends to embrace than there were last year, all of which are sure to make a statement (even if it's just a subtle one), and all of which are available at both high and low price points.
-Keep scrolling to shop the top seven necklace trends of 2019.
+You might recall in prior seasons that few trends held a candle to coin necklaces.
+This time around, retailers are thinking outside the box.
+There are undoubtedly more trends to embrace than there were before, all of which are sure to make a statement (even if it's just a subtle one), and all of which are available at both high and low price points.
+Keep scrolling to shop the top seven necklace trends to have in your collection now.

 1. Luxe Shells

 At this point, it's clear to see that the seashell trend—whether it involves actual shells or metal versions of them—is here to stay.
 And now, it's bigger than ever.
 But if you're looking for a fresh way to wear these necklaces, here's a pro tip: Choose pieces that read less "beach day" and more polished.